fbpx

 Day 19 - Hue – Overnight Train

 Enjoy a free day in Hue.
 Perhaps visit the Imperial Citadel which includes the Forbidden Purple City that was almost totally destroyed during the Vietnam War.
 The gaping holes left by bombs give you an idea of how much destruction occurred in this country.
 If you'd rather take to the water, hop on a dragon boat cruise along the Perfume River and then visit Thien Mu Pagoda – the unofficial symbol of Hue.
 Here you’ll see an active Buddhist monastery dating back to 1601 and a car belonging to the monk who tragically set himself alight in public to protest against the treatment of Buddhists.
 You may also like to visit one of the royal tombs, that of Emperor Tu Duc, with its central lake set amid a grove of frangipani and pine trees.
 This evening, take another overnight train bound for Hanoi.
-The journey will take approximately 12 hours.

 Day 20 - Hanoi

 Arrive in Hanoi at about 5 am and transfer to your hotel.
 Once you’ve dropped off your bags and freshened up, embark on a walking tour of Vietnam’s charming capital.
 Explore the 36 streets of Hanoi’s Old Quarter – locally known as this because of each street originally selling a specific type of product.
-Continue on to the Dong Xuan Market and Hoan Kiem Lake, making sure you check out the unique architecture along the way.
+Continue to the Dong Xuan Market and Hoan Kiem Lake, making sure you check out the unique architecture along the way.
 Hanoi has a French provincial feel left over from colonial times, but it also has a Buddhist influence and striking modern buildings.
 The rest of the day is yours to explore Hanoi as you please.
 In the evening, why not get your group together and head out to a bustling night market for some local fare.
 Sitting on plastic stools and eating on the roadside is a rite of passage in Vietnam.

-Day 21 - Da Bac
+Day 21 - Pu Luong

 Day 22 - Hanoi